 - Iodine: Begin by soaking the stain in warm water (about 90 degrees) with an enzyme-based detergent heavy duty detergent for about 20 minutes.
 Cold water is not effective in soaking the stain.
 Then wash as usual in warm water with detergent and oxygen-based bleach to remove the remaining discoloration.

 How to Bring Back the White

 Even on 100 percent cotton coats, it is better to skip using chlorine bleach to remove stains or whiten.
 Chlorine bleach can ruin the monogram on a coat, damage fibers, cause coat buttons to yellow and the fabric to become dingier.

 To restore the whiteness on cotton or polyester coats, fill a washer or wash sink with warm water.
 Add 1 cup of oxygen-based bleach (OxiClean, Tide Oxi or Nellie's Natural Oxygen Brightener are brand names) and submerge the coats.
 Allow them to soak for 24 hours.
 Then wash as usual with a heavy duty detergent in warm or hot water.
 During the rinse cycle, add one cup of white distilled vinegar to help rinse away any detergent residue that clings to the fabric and causes it to look dingy.
 If you have hard water in your area, the white vinegar is a must in the rinse cycle to help remove the detergent and soil that redeposits on whites.

 Another tip to help brighten whites is to use laundry bluing.
 The addition of this product restores whiteness by increasing the light reflection from the fibers.

-If the coats are older and need a dramatic whitening boost, purchase Rit Color Remover and follow the directions on the package to help remove dinginess and greying.
+If the coats are older and need a dramatic whitening boost, then purchase Rit Color Remover and follow the directions on the package to help remove dinginess and greying.

-These tips are safe to use on coats made from cotton, synthetic or cotton/polyester blend fabrics.
+These tips are safe to use on coats made from cotton, synthetic, or cotton/polyester blend fabrics.